-We have noticed a significant increase in website generated spam so we have put together this explanation to break down what is occurring and how to prevent it.
+Recently we've observed a significant increase in website generated spam so we've put together this explanation to break down what is occurring and how to prevent it.

 Bots are programmed to search for web forms in order to submit spam content, most websites contain a form, whether it be a contact, subscription, or comment form etc, typically when content is submitted via the form, an email will be generated and sent to notify the website administrator and/or the website visitor.